cloudposse/github-action-atmos-terraform-select-components/README.md

 -->

-GitHub Action that output list of Atmos components by jq query
+GitHub Action that outputs list of Atmos components by jq query

 ---